List of The Bold and the Beautiful characters introduced in the 2010s: Othello

 Othello is a DJ and friend of Rick Forrester.
 He showed up for a party that Caroline Spencer made Rick take her to, even though he was with Maya and took her as well.
 Othello asks Rick about his girlfriend, Caroline, but Rick introduces Othello to his new girlfriend, Maya.
 He DJ'd for a party that Bill Spencer Jr. set Jesse Graves up at so Caroline, his niece, could be with Rick again.
 Othello then showed up to DJ the Hope for the Future line that would cement Rick's role as president.

-Rick used Othello to lie to his sister Hope Logan that Hope's fiancée Liam Spencer slept with his ex-wife Steffy Forrester the night before his wedding to Hope.
+Rick used Othello to lie to his sister Hope Logan that Hope's fiancée Liam Spencer had sex with his ex-wife Steffy Forrester the night before his wedding to Hope.
 Othello is reluctant to go along with Rick's manipulation and refuses to lie directly to Hope, but does confirm Rick's lies.

 Othello showed up to help Bill and Brooke Logan climb a mountain in Aspen, Colorado.
 Bill slipped and was dangling off a cliff, but he saved himself from falling.

 Othello questioned Oliver Jones about his relationship with Alexandria Forrester right after Ridge Forrester almost fired him, thinking that Oliver had found a way to keep his job.

 Othello attended a Forrester meeting, and it was said that Othello was the music director for Forrester.
 Othello was surprised to learn that Quinn Fuller was gone from the company.

 In December 2014, Maya invited Othello over to her new apartment, which Rick bought for her.
 Othello was surprised at how cocky she was, claiming it was only temporary until she got her mansion.
 Maya confided in Othello that she and Rick were back together and swore him to secrecy as Rick was pretending to reunite with Caroline despite her kiss with Ridge.